zigaudrey/heidi-ColoringWidget-tools/README.md

 # Heidi's ColoringWidget Conversion Tools
-Scripts related to Heidi's ColoringWidget Flash App
+Python scripts that convert pictures or retrieve color data for Heidi's ColoringWidget Flash App

 ## Picture Conversion Tool
 Turn a picture into a SOL file to resume or modify on the Flash App.